 \section{Cyclic cohomology for topological Lie algebras}

-\ni In this section we review the cyclic cohomology theory for Lie algebras in the presence of a topology.
-The main difference between the algebraic and the topological points of views manifests itself on the corepresentation categories of a topological Lie algebra $\Fg$, and its universal enveloping algebra $U(\Fg)$ viewed as a topological Hopf algebra.
-More precisely, in Subsection \ref{subsect-comod-lie-alg} we remove the local conilpotency condition of \cite[Def.
-5.4]{RangSutl-II}, and we thus cover examples such as the symmetric algebra $S(\Fg^\ast)$, see \cite[Ex.
+\ni In this section we review the cyclic cohomology theory for Lie algebras in the presence of a suitable topology.
+The advantage of the topological point of view manifests itself on the corepresentation categories of a topological Lie algebra $\Fg$, and its universal enveloping algebra $U(\Fg)$ viewed as a topological Hopf algebra.
+More precisely, in Subsection \ref{subsect-comod-lie-alg} we remove the conilpotency condition of \cite[Def.
+5.4]{RangSutl-II}, as such, we may consider the Weil complex $S(\Fg^\ast) \ot \wg^\ast \Fg^\ast$, as a Lie algebra cyclic cohomology complex; compare with \cite[Ex.
 5.6]{RangSutl-II}.
 In Subsection \ref{subsect-cyclic-complexes-lie-alg}, on the other hand, we discuss two cyclic cohomology theories associated to a topological Lie algebra.